Knotted Lacing (lug version)

 • The ends then continue across to the opposite sides, where they run up through the next higher set of lugs.

-• Repeat crossing and knotting until lacing is completed.
+• Repeat until lacing is completed.

 Keeps lacing tight